 almost surely.
 This is because, with the -affinity defined here, we have that

 goes exponentially fast towards 0 when is sufficiently small.
-Hence the Borel-Cantelli lemma applies.
+Hence the Borel-Cantelli lemma applies, yielding the claim.

 The ‘s are defined as the posterior mean predictive density, when the posterior is conditioned on .
 That is,